wflore19/pearai-submodule/docs/docs/setup/configuration.md

 ## Customizing the Chat Template

 Most open-source models expect a specific chat format, for example llama2 and codellama expect the input to look like `"[INST] How do I write bubble sort in Rust? [/INST]"`.
-Continue will automatically attempt to detect the correct prompt format based on the `model`value that you provide, but if you are receiving nonsense responses, you can use the`template`property to explicitly set the format that you expect.
+PearAI will automatically attempt to detect the correct prompt format based on the `model`value that you provide, but if you are receiving nonsense responses, you can use the`template`property to explicitly set the format that you expect.
 The options are:`["llama2", "alpaca", "zephyr", "phind", "anthropic", "chatml", "openchat", "neural-chat", "none"]`.

 If you want to create an entirely new chat template, this can be done in [config.ts](../customization/code-config.md) by defining a function and adding it to the `templateMessages` property of your `LLM`.
 Here is an example of `templateMessages` for the Alpaca/Vicuna format: